 27. Wembley Stadium

-The Wembley Arch stretches up 134 metres high and is a familiar landmark to all londoners.
+The Wembley Arch stretches 134 metres high and is a familiar landmark to all Londoners.
 Wembley is the largest stadium in the United Kingdom, the second largest stadium in Europe and home to English football.
-However, it still hosts other sports as well as different kinds of entertaiment.
+However, it still hosts other sports as well as different kinds of entertainment.

 29. The O2